elliotgunn/datafold-docs/docs/deployment_testing/how_it_works.md

 ---
 id: how_it_works
-title: How Datafold in CI Works
+title: How Datafold in CI works
-sidebar_label: How It Works
+sidebar_label: How it works
 pagination_prev: null
 #pagination_next: deployment_testing/team_cloud/getting_started_for_customers
 hide_table_of_contents: true